Claims-Made Vs. Occurrence Coverage

 To help protect against a lapse in coverage, when switching insurance companies consider the option of purchasing tail coverage on your old insurance policy or purchasing prior acts coverage from your new insurer.

-Claims Made: Step Rating
+Claims-Made: Step Rating

 Considering the added complexity that is inherent with the claims-made policy, you may be asking yourself, why would anyone purchase a claims-made policy?
 The answer, quite simply, is the price.